Eviction & Unlawful Detainer

 This area of the law, like so many others, requires extreme attention to detail to make sure that all procedural requirements are met.

 Notifying a tenant by law and serving them with court papers is not enough to legally evict them.
 We can help you at every step.
-Call our Los Angeles eviction attorney today to see what the eviction process involves with one of our Los Angeles tenant eviction lawyers.
+Call our Los Angeles eviction attorney today to see what the eviction process involves.

 We offer our clients counseling and representation throughout the unlawful detainer process.
 This includes, drafting 3-Day and 30-Day Notices, preparing unlawful detainer complaints and responses, getting the defendants served, requesting an immediate trial, obtaining judgments, obtaining writs of possession and then causing the Sheriff’s Department to serve a notice to vacate.